Too Poor to Be Free

 Interested in hosting a screening of the film?
 Contact us at info@csgnv.org.

-TOGETHER, we can end the cycle of poverty and incarceration.
+Together, we can end the cycle of poverty and incarceration.

-The carceral system is both a cause and effect of poverty.
+Mass incarceration is both a cause and effect of poverty.
 Community Spring is responding by providing cash assistance, advocating for policy change, and shifting harmful narratives.